-To sum up, we may say that psycholinguistics as a branch of linguistics describes the psychological process of language acquisition, how people acquire the second language and how to use language in a proper way.
-In short, it deals with the relationship between language and human mind.
+To sum up, we may say that psycholinguistics as a branch of linguistics describes the psychological process of language acquisition.
+Further, how people acquire a second language and how to use a language in a proper way.
+In short, it deals with the relationship between language and the human mind.

-However, after the above discussion, we will able to understand what is psycholinguistics in English and how it works to analyse human language.
+However, after the above discussion, we will able to understand what is psycholinguistics in English.
+After all, we may say psycholinguistics works to analyse human language.

 Lyons, J., & Wales, R (Eds.)
 (1979) Psycholinguistics papers.
 Edinburgh: Edinburgh University Press.